A burning social issue needs your help

 Are you ready to make a difference?

-Street Finance (FNCE30008) will be available again to third-year undergraduate students at The University of Melbourne in Semester 1, 2017.
-Prerequisites for the subject are successful completion of FNCE10001 Finance 1 and a valid Working with Children permit (needs to be obtained before the start of Semester 1, 2017).
+Prerequisites for Street Finance (FNCE30008) are successful completion of FNCE10001 Finance 1 or FNCE10002 Principles of Finance and a valid Working with Children permit (needs to be obtained before the start of semester).

 More details on Street Finance are available in the Handbook entry.